RichardMidnight/RaspberryPi-notes/README.md

  You can install other Debian software with "Preferences" / "add/remove software" but it can be complicated.

+ Use Raspi config to make setting changes

+       sudo raspi-config

  You can install "Botspot PiApps" - Raspberry Pi App Store for Open Source Projects

       https://github.com/Botspot/pi-apps